 Click on "Create" or "Update".
-User will be informed that AVD will be created in background.
+User will be informed that AVD (Esper Virtual Device is also known as EVD) will be created in background.

 Click on "Ok" button.
-Esper AVD creation happens in background.
+Esper AVD (EVD) creation happens in background.

-After the AVD is created, user will be prompted to restart Android Studio.
+After the EVD is created, user will be prompted to restart Android Studio.

 Click on Restart.
 Android Studio will be restarted.
-After restarted, navigate to Esper Toos Menu > Esper AVD Manager.
+After restarted, navigate to Esper Tools Menu > Esper AVD Manager.
 Esper AVD Manager shows that AVD is up-to-date.

 AVD can be launched from Android Studio like other AVDs.